 - Request for epidural anesthesia

 - Any obstetric emergency

 - Problems with the water birth tub

 - Pregnancy BMI of 40 or greater

 Who should I contact if I would like more information?

-Please contact your obstetric provider to determine if you are a candidate for a water birth and if your provider is willing to offer a water birth delivery.
+Please contact your primary care provider or OB/GYN to determine if you are a candidate for a water birth and if your provider is willing to offer a water birth delivery.

 If you would like more information about a water birth, please contact our Women's Health Administration at (608) 417-6990.